derrick-ng/daily-prep/README.md

     I NEED SERVER   //is that what php does????

 on "save" button click, time get sent to do function, everything save in db
+    if this were the case, to-dos would need to be added to database on creation